Traffic may be unevenly distributed due to the following reasons:

 Note The memory usage of ECS instances does not indicate whether requests are evenly distributed.

 - Session persistence is enabled.

-If session persistence is enabled, it will cause traffic imbalance when fewer clients are accessing the Server Load Balancer instance.
-This is especially common when a small number of clients are used to test the Server Load Balancer instance.
-For example, session persistence (source-IP-based) is enabled for a TCP listener and a client is used to test the load balancing service.
+If session persistence is enabled, it will cause traffic imbalance when few clients are accessing the Server Load Balancer (SLB) instance.
+This is especially common when a small number of clients are used to test the SLB instance.
+For example, session persistence (based on source IP addresses) is enabled for a TCP listener and a client is used to test the load balancing service.

-Backend servers with abnormal heath status can also lead to an imbalance especially during stress test.
-If the health check for a backend ECS instance fails or its health status changes frequently, this will cause an imbalance.
+Backend servers with abnormal heath status can also lead to an imbalance especially during a stress test.
+If the health check for a backend ECS instance fails or the health status of a backend ECS instance changes frequently, this will cause an imbalance.

-When some backend ECS instances enable TCP keepalive while some do not, the connections will accumulate on the ECS instances with TCP keepalive enabled, which will cause the imbalance.
+When some backend ECS instances enable TCP Keepalive and others do not, the connections will accumulate on the ECS instances with TCP Keepalive enabled.
+This scenario will cause an imbalance.

-- Check if the health check of the backend ECS instances fails or if the health status is unstable in a specified period.
-Check if the health check is correctly configured with the status code.
+- Check whether health checks of backend ECS instances fail or whether the health status is unstable in a specified period.
+Check whether the health check is correctly configured with the status code.

-- Check if both the WLC scheduling algorithm and session persistence are enabled.
-If so, change the scheduling algorithm to WRR and session persistence.
+- Check whether both the WLC scheduling algorithm and session persistence are enabled.
+If so, change the scheduling algorithm to WRR.